Naki93/eventmanagementApp/README.md

 Backend .env File
 The backend .env file, located in the backend folder, contains configuration settings for the backend server, such as the server port and any API keys or secrets needed for external services.

-For security reasons, the .env file is not included in the version control system (e.g., Git) to prevent sensitive information from being exposed publicly.
-Instead, it is added to the .gitignore file, so it won't be pushed to the repository.

 You can create your own .env file in the backend folder and include the necessary environment variables for your app.
 Here's an example of how it might look:

 PORT=5000
 API_KEY=my_secret_api_key
 Frontend .env File
 The frontend .env file, located in the frontend folder, contains configuration settings specific to the frontend, such as the API base URL.

-Similar to the backend, the frontend .env file is also not included in version control to protect sensitive information.

 Create your own .env file in the frontend folder and add the required environment variables.
 Here's an example: